OfficeDev/office-js-docs-pr/docs/publish/publish-office-add-ins-to-appsource.md

 ---
 title: Publish your Office Add-in to Microsoft AppSource
-description: Learn how to publish your Office Add-in to Microsoft AppSource ms.topic: concept-article ms.date: 10/10/2024
+description: Learn how to publish your Office Add-in to Microsoft AppSource and install the add-in with a Windows app or COM/VSTO add-in. ms.topic: concept-article ms.date: 10/16/2024
 CustomerIntent: As a developer, I want to publish my Office Add-in to Microsoft AppSource so that customers can deploy and use my new add-in.
 ---